ranguy9304/4_sem_labs/README.md

 ## CSE Sem 4 Labs

-This repository contains code and resources for the labs in the 4th semester of the Computer Science and Engineering program at XYZ University.
+This repository contains code and resources for the labs in the 4th semester of the Computer Science and Engineering program at MIT

 The labs are organized into three main folders:

   -  DAA (Design and Analysis of Algorithms)
-  -  BDSM (Database Management System)
+  -  BDSM (Business Database System Management )
   -  EMBEDDED_SYSTEMS

 Each of these folders contains several subfolders for the individual labs, named as lab1, lab2, and so on.